Your Comprehensive Guide to High BP Symptoms, Diet Chart, Causes & More

 With about 220 million Indians battling hypertension, understanding and managing high blood pressure is vital.
 If you suspect hypertension, seek prompt medical evaluation for early detection and effective management.

 Managing hypertension can be challenging, but even a little help can make things easier and prevent complications.
-The Aware Health Rewards app is your companion for tracking and managing BP effectively.
+The Aware Health Tracker app is your companion for tracking and managing BP effectively.
 We help you track your blood pressure and provide insights about your readings.
 You will also get daily nudges to become healthier.
 Download the Aware app today and see the difference.

 About the author:

-, B. Pharm, merges his healthcare expertise with a passion for writing to enhance India's heart health.
+Lucky Mehtani, B. Pharm, merges his healthcare expertise with a passion for writing to enhance India's heart health.
 Through insightful blogs, he provides well-researched information on managing Diabetes, Hypertension, and High Cholesterol, aiming to prevent heart attacks and strokes.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere. uis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere.